mozman/ezdxf/docs/source/tutorials/custom_data.rst

 the :ref:`reactors` in DXF entities.
-`Ezdxf` supports these kind of data storage for any AppID and the data is preserved by AutoCAD and BricsCAD, but I haven't found a way to access this data by AutoLisp or even the SDK.
+`Ezdxf` supports these kind of data storage for any AppID and the data is preserved by AutoCAD and BricsCAD, but I haven't found a way to access this data by AutoLISP or even the SDK.
 So I don't recommend this feature to store application defined data, because :ref:`extended_data` and the :ref:`extension_dictionary` are well documented and safe ways to attach custom data to entities.